ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-Follow along in the notebook [here](report.html#Train,-Validate-and-Test-the-Model).
+Follow along in this notebook section [here](report.html#Train,-Validate-and-Test-the-Model).

 The output of the model was converted to softmax, and hence cross-entropy was used as the cost.